Traveling in Iceland

 Recreational Activities in Iceland

 Swimming is also popular in Iceland, both for Icelanders and visitors.
 There are a great number of high-quality swimming pools in Iceland, mostly due to the wealth of geothermal heat.
 The capital area has a number of indoor pools though outdoor thermal pools are more common, and can be found around the country.
 Pools are open year-round, regardless of weather.
-Swimming outdoor in Iceland's pure air is a refreshing experience, particularly when snow falls in the wintertime.
+Swimming outdoor in Iceland's fresh breeze is a refreshing experience, particularly when snow falls in the wintertime.

 If you enjoy skiing, there are a number of good ski hills around Iceland, including Blafjöll near Reykjavik and Hliðarfjall near Akureyri in North Iceland.